wp-plugins/shorten-url/readme.txt

 This plugin is under GPL licence.

+= Multisite - Wordpress MU =

+This plugin is compatible with multisite installation.
+Each blog may manage their own list of links.

 = Localization =

+* German (Austria) translation provided by AndreasK.
+* German (Germany) translation provided by reitermarkus, navelbrush
 * English (United States), default language
 * French (France) translation provided by SedLex
+* Portuguese (Brazil) translation provided by Blinky
 * Russian (Russia) translation provided by Pacifik
+* Chinese (People's Republic of China) translation provided by OWenT

 = Features of the framework =